11 min read

 Search engine marketing (SEM) helps you appear on SERP results through pay-per-click advertising (PPC).
 These ads reach users with your message when they most need it, making them ideal and less intrusive than most digital ads, and you only pay for impressions that turn into visitors.

-Plus, 40% of product searches start on search engines, and Google processes 63,000 search queries every second.
+Plus, Google processes 255,600 search queries every second.
 SEM gives you a chance to be the answer to these queries.

 Programmatic and connected TV advertising enables you to buy ad space in connected TV and take advantage of what Forbes describes as the fastest-growing video advertising platform.
 Programmatic CTV advertising includes serving ads on gaming consoles, computers, mobile devices, and over-the-top devices.